To enquire about a consultation with a Cryotherapy specialist, please complete the form:

-Cryotherapy is a non-surgical treatment involving the removal of skin lesions using liquid nitrogen to freeze the skin cells until they die.
-The freezing treatment normally involves 5-10 seconds of the liquid spray being applied with a break between treatment cycles.
+The freezing treatment normally involves 5-10 seconds of the liquid spray being applied locally to the target area, with a break between treatment cycles.
 The duration and number of treatment cycles depend on the skin type and the nature of the problem.

-Cryotherapy can be used to treat a wide variety of superficial benign lesions; however, freezing is best suited for treating:
+Cryotherapy can be used to treat a wide variety of superficial benign lesions.

 There are several types of viral warts, including the common wart (regularly found on fingers ), plantar warts (found on the sole of the foot and toes), plane warts (found on face, hands and shins), filiform warts (found on the face ), and mucosal warts (found on lips and inside of cheeks).